emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

     - Testing checks if the program matches the specifications
     - Specifications outline what the program should do
     - Testing is a form of consistency between implementation and specification

-- **Test case**: one execution of the program which may expose a bug
+### Test Cases
-- **Test suite**: set of executions of a program; made of test cases
+A **test case** is a single execution of a program which may expose a bug.
+A **test suite** is a set of executions of a program, a set of test cases. **Test automation** refers to the ability of software to control the execution of tests, comparison of actual outcomes to predicted outcomes, the setting up of test preconditions, and other test control and test reporting functions.
+Automation of tests reduces costs, human error, variance in test quality that arises from different individuals, and the cost on regression testing.

-- **Test automation**: use software to control the execution of tests, comparison of actual outcomes to predicted outcomes, the setting up of test preconditions, and other test control and test reporting functions
+### Best Way To Choose Test Cases
-    - Reduces cost
+  - Intuition
-    - Reduces human error
+  - Specification (black-box testing)- equivalence class partitioning, boundary-value analysis
-    - Reduces variance in test quality from different individuals
+  - Code (white-box testing)- path analysis
-    - Significantly reduces the cost of regression testing
+  - Existing test cases
-- **Software testability**: the degree to which a system or component facilitates the establishment of test criteria and the performance of tests to determine if the criteria was met -> how hard it is to find faults
+  - Faults
-    - Two problems: how to provide test values to the software and how to observe the results of test execution
+  - **Test oracles**: mechanism for deciding if a test mechanism succeeds or fails, difficult to automate

-- **Observability**: how easy it is to observe the behavior of a program
+### Qualities of Software
-- **Controllability**: how easy it is to provide a program with inputs
+**Software testability** is the degree to which a system or component facilitates the establishment of test criteria and the performance of tests to determine if the criteria was met, or how hard it is to find faults. **Observability** is how easy it is to observe the behavior of a program. **Controllability** is how easy it is to provide a program with inputs.

-## Goals
+## Goals of Testing
   > "Problem testing can be used to show the presence of bugs, but never to show their absence." - Dijkstra
   - Find and fix failures/faults/bugs as possible
       - Ideally, we want to prove that code is correct using formal mathematical techniques